tsherif/cervit/README.md

 cervit
 ======

-A single-file, multi-threaded POSIX HTTP 1.1 server for local web development, written in C using only system libraries.
+A minimal, multi-threaded POSIX HTTP 1.1 server for local web development, written in C using only system libraries.

 Primarily intended as a learning resource for anyone curious how to build an HTTP server without helper libraries.